heavyind/vue-trans/README.md

 ### Putting it all together

 1. **Install** After you have a reference to `VueTrans`, you're going to have to install it.
-It depends on Vuex, so you'll also need to pass your store in:
+It depends on Vuex, so you'll also need to pass your store and router instances in.
+For the sake of this example, we're also going to set `mixin` to true:

 ```
-Vue.use(VueTrans, { store, mixin: true });
+Vue.use(VueTrans, { store, router, mixin: true });
 ```

-Leave the `mixin` flag set for now, we'll talk more about it later.
+We'll talk more about the mixin flag later.

 2. **Initialize** In most cases you just want to call the built-in `initialize` function in your main App component's `mounted` hook*: